oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-data/helidon-data.md

 The `@Path("/{itemName}/{itemCount}")` makes two params called itemName and itemCount available.
 Then in the method signature the `@PathParam("itemName")` binds whatever was in the itemName path param to the itemName parameter, and the same for the itemCount.

-Helidon does sanity checks here, it the itemCount wasn't a String verion of an integer then the caller would get an error message back before the method was called.
+Helidon does sanity checks here, it the itemCount wasn't a String version of an integer then the caller would get an error message from the Helidon framework itself before the method was called.

-Here (to make it clear whatn's happening) I've used the same name for the path and method param, but that's not required.
+Here (to make it clear what's happening) I've used the same name for the path and method param, but that's not required.

 Other possible sources for the params are @QueryParam and @FormsParam.
 Which one you chose will depend on what the URL you are expecting (or want) to get.